Setting up an SDK

-If the SDK ever loses connectivity to LaunchDarkly, it continues to try to establish a streaming connection until it succeeds.
 If you evaluate a flag before the SDK receives its initial state, or you try to fetch a flag which otherwise doesn't exist, then the SDK returns a fallback value.
 You can specify the fallback value in your flag evaluation code.
+SDKs may periodically drop streaming connections.
+When an SDK loses connectivity to LaunchDarkly, it continues to try to reestablish a streaming connection until it succeeds.
+To learn more about how SDKs handle streaming connections, read Receiving updates from LaunchDarkly.

 All SDKs provide synchronous and asynchronous ways of waiting for the SDK's state to initialize.

 After you have set up an SDK, you can manage features on your flags list.
 To learn more, read The flags list.

 When you're ready to test your integration, use the Live events page to get a real-time view of your feature flag requests as they're received.
 To learn more, read Live events.

 As you begin using feature flags, here are some useful features you can use without re-deploying your application: